 The second activity in the PoC-phase was the continuation of the market exploration.
 The extended exploration further strengthened the view that a range of solutions are available but also that these come with their limitations.
 Further examination of the solutions and actual business needs is a logical next step to identify the true gaps for practical implementation and to more specifically determine what business value the more advanced labelling methods can bring.

 Instead of going directly to the pilot phase, it was determined more suitable to extend the PoC-phase.
 The goal of this extension will be three-fold:

 - Further examine the market solutions in relation to the business needs.
 While we determined that advanced machine learning methods can perform more complex tasks, the question remains to what extend that is an actual problem to solve.
 A viable compromise could also be to work together with a market player or to extend an existing solution with specific functionality.

-- There are other drivers than classification accuracy that may be an incentive to explore new techniques.
-This can be, for example, more efficiently learning or adapting to classify new types of labels.
+- Explore new techniques.
 A more efficient training procedure can be realized by utilizing methods such as semi-supervised learning or active learning, which is an interactive approach between the learning system and the human experts.